D&D: Five Magic Daggers Worth Backstabbing Your Best Friend For

 The final blade is a doozy.
 Another dagger out of Wildemount, this dagger is associated with Tharizdun, the chained oblivion.
 And for a dagger that seems somehow connected to the imprisoned evil that wants to devour the world, it sure is frighteningly powerful.

 Each level increases the power of the dagger, allowing the wielder to tap into more of Tharizdun’s terrible essence.
-At the first phase, dormant, the dagger grants you fluency in Abyssal language as well as use the blade to take on the form of any humanoid the blade has killed.
+In the first phase, dormant, the dagger grants you fluency in Abyssal language, and you use the blade to take on the form of any humanoid the blade has killed.

 When it’s Awakened, it lets you cast powerful illusory spells like major image or phantasmal killer.
-And when Exalted, the dagger can be used to turn invisible as an action.
+When Exalted, the dagger can be used to turn invisible as an action.

 What’s your favorite magic dagger?